-Mueller to make first public statement on Russia probe
+Mueller resigns as special counsel, addresses Russia report

-WASHINGTON (AP) — Special counsel Robert Mueller plans to make his first public statement on the Trump-Russia investigation Wednesday, the Justice Department said.
+Mueller’s statement was expected to be relatively brief, about eight minutes, and Attorney General William Barr was given a heads-up about what he would say, according to people who were not authorized to provide details on the record and spoke on condition of anonymity.

-Mueller will speak at the Justice Department at 11 a.m. and won’t take any questions.
+The statement came amid demands for Mueller to testify on Capitol Hill about his findings and tension with Barr.

-It was not clear what he intended to say, but the statement comes amid demands for Mueller to testify on Capitol Hill about his findings and tension with Attorney General William Barr.
 Mueller and Barr have been at odds over the attorney general’s handling of the special counsel’s report on Russia’s interference in the 2016 election and the possibility that Republican candidate Donald Trump’s campaign cooperated with the Russians’ efforts to help him win.

 Mueller has remained a Justice Department employee since submitting the report in March, though the Justice Department has not said what work he has been doing.